OxCGRT/covid-policy-tracker/README.md

 <!----- We have updated our new academic citation for the project
 <!----- We have added a new indicator, H8 Protection of elderly people to our datasets

-- We are creating a mailing list to provide technical users with slightly more detailed release notes, and advance warning of changes to database structure.
-You can register for these email updates here: http://eepurl.com/hiMsdL
-- We have added data for 3 new indicators on vaccination policies and subnational data for China

 ---